starfi5h/DSP_Mod_Support/NebulaCompatibilityAssist/README.md

 - Sync relic add/remove (control by host).
 - Sync enemy ship retarget/destroy/revive event.
 - Sync star fortress.
+- Sync droplet launch by other players.
-- Note: Process of battle (ships, droplet) does not synced, only the final result are same.
+- Note: Process of battle (ships, droplet) does not synced, only the final results are same.

 </details>